xitu/gold-miner/TODO/building-our-personal-deep-learning-rig-gtx-1080-ubuntu-16-04-cuda-8-0rc-cudnn-7-tensorflowmxnetcaffedarknet.md

 ![](http://guanghan.info/blog/en/wp-content/uploads/2016/07/IMG_20160708_020941-Copy.jpg)

-## Software:
+## 软件：

-### Installation of Operating Systems
+### 操作系统安装

-It is very common to use Ubuntu for deep learning research.
-But sometimes you may need another operating system working as well.
-For example, if you are also a VR developer, having a GTX 1080, you may want a Win10 for VR development with Unity or whatsoever.
+通常采用 Ubuntu 进行深度学习研究。但是有时你需要使用另一操作系统协同工作。例如，如果 if you are also a VR developer, having a GTX 1080, you may want a Win10 for VR development with Unity or whatsoever.
 Here I introduce the installation of both Win10 and Ubuntu.
 If you are only interested in the Ubuntu installation, you can skip installing windows.

-#### Preparing bootable installation USB drives
+#### 准备可引导安装的 USB 驱动器

 It is very convenient to install operating systems with USB disks, as we all have them.
 Because the USB disks will be formatted, you won’t want that happen to your portable hard disk.
 Or if you have writable DVDs, you can use them to install operating systems and save them for future use, if you can find them again by then.

 Since it is well illustrated in the official website, you can go to [Windows 10 page](https://www.microsoft.com/en-us/software-download/windows10/) to learn how to make the USB drive.As of Ubuntu, you can similarly download the ISO and create USB installation media or burn it to a DVD.
 If you are now using Ubuntu system, follow [this tutorial](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-ubuntu) from Ubuntu official website.
 If you are current using Windows, follow [this tutorial](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) istead.

-#### Installing Systems
+#### 系统安装

 It is highly recommended that you install windows first for a dual-system installation.
 I will skip win10 installation as detailed guide can be found here: [Windows 10 page](https://www.microsoft.com/en-us/software-download/windows10/) .
 One thing to note is that you will need the activation key.
 You can find the tag on the bottom of your laptop, if it has been installed windows 7 or windows 10 upon purchasing.

 Installing Ubuntu16.04 was a little tricky for me, which was kind of a surprise.
 It was mainly because I did not have the GTX 1080 driver pre-installed at the very beginning.
 I will share my story with you, in case you encounter the same problems.

-#### Installing Ubuntu：
+#### 安装 Ubuntu：

 First things first, insert the boot USB for installation.
 Nothing is showing on my LG screen, except that it says frequency is too high.
 But the screen is okay, as is tested on another laptop.
 I tried to connect the PC with a TV, which was showing, but only the desktop with no tool panel.
 I figured out it was the problem of the NVIDIA driver.
 So I went to BIOS and set the integrated graphics as default and restart.
 Remember to switch the HDMI from the port on GTX1080 to that on the motherboard.
 Now the display works well.
 I successfully installed Ubuntu following its prompt guides.